 Sizing The Compute Node Cluster in Snowflake

 What can we do to speed up the loading process at the same cost?
 One possibility is to double the number of compute nodes in a Snowflake cluster.

-If we assume a minute-based billing, as is the case with Snowflake, we can halve the loading time.
+If we assume a minute-based billing, we can halve the loading time, as is Snowflake’s case.
 Our loading is thus completed in half the time at the same cost.

-As you can see, this model falls and stands with the way the usage of cloud resources is charged.
+As you can see, this model falls and stands with how cloud resources usage is charged.

-But even if a cost advantage would not be given, you see that we have the possibility to flexibly control our loading process in Snowflake.
+But even if a cost advantage is not given, you see that we can flexibly control our loading process in Snowflake.